rkuma183/wilsonmar.github.io/_posts/2016-12-20-opencv-sikulix-robot.md

    type("hello")
    </pre>

-0. Save the file as a ".sikuli" file.
+0. Press Ctrl+S to save the file as a ".sikuli" file.

+   PROTIP: A keyboard press is quicker than moving the mouse.

 0. Type the verification actions.